-The OPEB is sponsored by the System which provides certain healthcare benefits for retired employees.
+The OPEB is sponsored by the System, which provides certain healthcare benefits for retired employees.
 The System's employees may become eligible for those benefits upon completing 10 years of service.
 Retiree medical plan participants are provided benefits under the System's self-insured medical plan.
 The contribution requirements of plan members and the System are established by and may be amended by the System's Board.
 The System funds these benefits on a pay-as-you-go basis, meaning that the System will pay benefits as they come due.
-For the year ended September 30, 2023, the System contributed \$21 million to the Plan for current premiums and administrative costs.
-Plan members receiving benefits during the year ended September 30, 2023, contributed \$5 million, or approximately 19.9% of the total premiums, through their required contribution.
-Plan members that are ages 65 and younger were required to contribute \$66.50 per month for retiree-only coverage and \$463.67 for retiree and spouse coverage for the year ended September 30, 2023.
-Plan members that are ages 65 and older were required to contribute \$94.25 per month for retiree-only coverage and \$500.08 for retiree and spouse coverage for the year ended September 30, 2023.
+For the years ended September 30, 2024 and 2023, the System contributed \$23 million and \$21 million, respectively, to the Plan for current premiums and administrative costs.
+Plan members receiving benefits during both the years ended September 30, 2024 and 2023 contributed \$5 million, or approximately 17.9% and 19.9%, respectively, of the total premiums through their required contribution.
 The OPEB does not issue a separate report that includes financial statements.

 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
-In an amendment approved by the Board on January 25, 2018, employees hired after June 1, 2018, are no longer eligible to participate in the OPEB.
+In an amendment approved by the Board on January 25, 2018, employees hired after June 1, 2018 are no longer eligible to participate in the OPEB.